 OverviewPrint this page

-- There is convincing evidence that moderate caffeine intake helps to improve alertness and attention (concentration).
-The European Food Safety Authority (EFSA) concluded that a cause and effect relationship can be established between a 75mg serving of caffeine – the amount found in approximately one regular cup of coffee contains around 75-100mg caffeine) and both increased attention (concentration) and alertness, mainly in situations of low arousal1.
+The association between caffeine consumption and an increase in alertness and performance has been well documented1-12.
+The European Food Safety Authority (EFSA) has concluded that a cause and effect relationship has been established between a 75mg serving of caffeine – the amount found in approximately one regular cup of coffee – and both increased attention (concentration) and alertness, mainly in situations of low arousal1.

 This information is intended for Healthcare professional audiences.